mklostermann/interactive_isolation_forest/README.md

 ## Algorithms
 Each sub directory provides a single algorithm.

-Algorithms can be executed running the python script `run-detection.py -ds DATASETS -r RUNS`
+Algorithms can be executed running the python script `run-detection.py -a ALGORITHMS -ds DATASETS -r RUNS`

 ## Data Sets
 Data sets are provided as CSV.
 The first column contains the label (nominal/anomaly),